predict-idlab/plotly-resampler/README.md

 > `plotly_resampler`: visualize large sequential data by **adding resampling functionality to Plotly figures**

-[Plotly](https://github.com/plotly/plotly.py) is an awesome interactive visualization library, however it can get pretty slow when a lot of data points are visualized (100 000+ datapoints).
-This library solves this by downsampling (aggregating) the data respective to the view and then plotting the aggregated points.
-When you interact with the plot (panning, zooming, ...), callbacks are used to aggregate data and update the figure.
+`plotly-resampler` improves the scalability of [Plotly](https://github.com/plotly/plotly.py) for visualizing large time series datasets.
+Specifically, our library *dynamically aggregates time-series data respective to the current graph view*, ensuring efficient and responsive updates during user interactions like panning or zooming via callbacks.

+This core aggregation functionality is achieved by utilizing by *time-series data point selection algorithms*, for which `plotly-resampler` leverages the highly optimized implementations available in [tsdownsample](https://github.com/predict-idlab/tsdownsample).
+Our default data aggregation method is `MinMaxLTTB` (and selects 1000 data points for plotting).
+For a deeper understanding of this method, you can consult to the algorithm's dedicated [repository](https://github.com/predict-idlab/MinMaxLTTB) and the associated [research paper](https://arxiv.org/abs/2305.00332).

 ![basic example gif](https://raw.githubusercontent.com/predict-idlab/plotly-resampler/main/mkdocs/static/basic_example.gif)